 Section 95 of BNS: Protection of Children from Criminal Exploitation

-Section 95 of the Bharatiya Nyaya Sanhita (BNS) applies when a person hires, employs, or engages a child to commit any offense.
+Section 95 of the Bharatiya Nyaya Sanhita (BNS) applies when a person hires, employs, or engages a minor to commit any offense.

-This section ensures that children are protected from being exploited or used in criminal activities and imposes strict penalties on those who involve minors in crimes.
+This section ensures that minors are protected from being exploited or used in criminal activities and imposes strict penalties on those who involve them in crimes.

-Whoever hires, employs, or engages a child to commit an offense shall be punished with imprisonment of no less than three years, which may extend to ten years, and a fine.
+Punishment: Whoever hires, employs, or engages a minor to commit an offense shall be punished with imprisonment of no less than three years, which may extend to ten years, and a fine.

 If the offense is actually committed, the offender shall also be punished as if they committed the crime themselves.

-This section also covers hiring, employing, or using a child for sexual exploitation or pornography, which is considered a severe offense under this law.
+Explanation: This section also covers hiring, employing, or using a minor for severe exploitation or creating illicit materials, which is considered a severe offense under this law.

-If a person forces a child to steal or smuggle illegal substances, they are guilty under this section.
+Example: If a person forces a minor to steal or transport illicit contraband, they are guilty under this section.

-Similarly, if someone uses a child for producing pornographic content, they face stricter punishment.
+Similarly, if someone uses a minor for producing illegal explicit media, they face stricter punishment.

 1 Like